Caribana: COVID-19 alternative formats

 The 2020 and 2021 editions of the event were cancelled because of the global COVID-19 pandemic; consequently, it took place in a "virtual format" on July 3, 2020.
 In order to accommodate restrictions during the pandemic during the summer of 2021, the festival pivoted to a foodie event with steel pans and masqueraders and replaced the grande parade with a food truck festival.

 Economics and impact

-The entire event, which is one of the first Caribbean Carnivals along with those in New York City, Notting Hill and Boston to be held outside of the Caribbean region.
-Economic studies estimates that the festival contributes approximately $400 million into Ontario's economy each year with the Federal Government being the largest beneficiary.
+The event is one of the first Caribbean Carnivals, along with those in New York City, Notting Hill and Boston, to be held outside of the Caribbean region.
+Economic studies estimate that the festival contributes approximately $400 million into Ontario's economy each year with the Federal Government being the largest beneficiary.
 The participation demographics of over 1.2 million attendees indicates that 58% of attendees are from outside the Greater Toronto Area and over one million individuals from the United States.
 Approximately 72% of participants have previously attended Caribana.